-The question as to whether a police officer on duty within the parliamentary precincts is obliged to follow the instructions of the Speaker or of his Minister where those instructions conflict is a most unusual one.
-It is difficult to seek direction from other jurisdictions because the particular facts involved in this incident are unlikely to occur in other Parliaments.
+The Secretary/Advisor noted in her advice that the question as to whether a police officer on duty within the parliamentary precincts is obliged to follow the instructions of the Speaker or of his Minister where those instructions conflict is a most unusual one.
+It is difficult to seek direction from other jurisdictions because such incidents are unlikely to occur in other Parliaments.
 It is highly unusual for a Speaker to unlawfully declare Members of Parliament to be strangers and to order that they be removed.
 It is highly unusual for a Speaker to order police officers into the Chamber to forcibly remove Members, especially when such removal can be and ordinarily is effected by the Clerk.
 Cases of removal of Members in most other Parliaments would only occur in cases where a Member had been suspended, which was not the case in the incident before the Committee.
 In cases where Members are suspended, in most Parliaments on most occasions they leave the chamber peacefully and forcible removal, whether by a Serjeant-at-Arms or any other officer, is not necessary.